VLMs Need Words: Vision Language Models Ignore Visual Detail In Favor of Semantic Anchors: Related Work

 Recent work has shown that current vision-language models still struggle on tasks that require pixel-level or fine-grained visual reasoning.
 These limitations appear in chart and diagram understanding, optical illusions, and subtle visual discrimination, where success depends on preserving local evidence and comparing small visual differences rather than relying on coarse object semantics \citep{mathverse,illusionvqa,babyvision,vlmsubtlebench,anatomyvlm,glovlms,vilam3,geobenchvlm}.
 A closely related line of work further shows that the problem is often not the absence of visual information itself.
 On perception-heavy tasks, the needed signal can still be recovered from internal representations even when the model's final text answer is wrong \citep{fu2025hiddenplainsightvlms,liu2025visual}.
 Together, these findings suggest that the main bottleneck is not only visual encoding, but also the model's limited ability to preserve and use fine-grained visual evidence during decoding.

-Recent work has begun to shed light on the mechanism behind this bottleneck.
-Several studies suggest that visual features are progressively transformed into more language-like states inside the language model.
-Across layers, image-conditioned hidden states become more interpretable in vocabulary space, some query tokens capture global image information, and fine-grained attributes can still be recovered from spatially localized visual tokens \citep{neo2024towards,kaduri2025s,liu2025visual}.
+\citet{saini2026languageoverwritesvisionoveralignment} show that for the attention mechanism of VLMs to yield mathematically meaningful similarity scores between visual queries and textual keys (or vice versa), both modalities must operate within a shared, dimensionally consistent coordinate system.
+Indeed, several studies suggest that visual features are progressively transformed into more language-like states inside the language model.
+Across layers, image-conditioned hidden states become more interpretable in vocabulary space, some query tokens capture global image information, and fine-grained attributes can still be recovered from spatially localized visual tokens \citep{neo2024towards,kaduri2025s,wang2025understandingknowledgeevolveslarge}.
 Layer-wise analyses of intermediate representations make it possible to track this transformation more directly and relate internal visual states to later textual predictions \citep{neo2024towards,kaduri2025s,liu2025visual}.
 Other work shows that the language decoder can compensate for weak or incomplete visual representations, suggesting a division of labor between visual features and language priors \citep{takishita2025llms,merullo2022linearly}.
-The same mechanism also affects downstream behavior: visual inputs can be harder than textual inputs for factual recall, and even matched visual and textual tasks can rely on partly different internal circuits \citep{cohen2025performance,nikankin2025same}.
+The same mechanism also affects downstream behavior: visual inputs can be harder than textual inputs for factual recall, and even when visual and textual tasks are matched, they can rely on partly different internal circuits \citep{cohen2025performance,nikankin2025same}.

 Our work connects these two lines of research.
-We argue that one reason pixel-level tasks remain difficult is that VLMs work best when the target can be translated into a clear semantic anchor in language space.
+We argue that one reason pixel-level tasks remain difficult is that VLMs perform best when the target can be mapped to a clear semantic anchor in language space.
 We study this in correspondence-style tasks, where success depends on matching local regions or shapes rather than naming an object category.
 Across semantic, shape, and face correspondence, we show that the representation-output gap becomes much larger for unnameable entities even when internal features remain sufficient.
 We further compare two ways of closing this gap: teaching arbitrary names, which strengthens a language-mediated shortcut, and direct task finetuning, which instead improves visual comparison without requiring the same kind of semantic recoding.